-Net cash used in operating activities was \$8.0 million for the three months ended March 31, 2023, compared with net cash used in operating activities of \$5.6 million for the three months ended March 31, 2022.
-The \$2.4 million increase in net cash used in operating activities was primarily the result of an increase in sales and marketing expenses.
+Net cash used in operating activities was \$18.4 million for the six months ended June 30, 2023, compared with net cash used in operating activities of \$11.9 million for the six months ended June 30, 2022.
+The \$6.5 million increase in net cash used in operating activities was primarily the result of an increase in sales and marketing expenses.

-Net cash provided by investing activities was \$6.6 million for the three months ended March 31, 2023, compared to net cash provided by investing activities of \$5.0 million for the three months ended March 31, 2022.
+Net cash provided by investing activities was \$18.4 million for the six months ended June 30, 2023, compared to net cash provided by investing activities of \$15.1 million for the six months ended June 30, 2022.
 The changes in cash flows from investing activities relate primarily to investments in, and maturities of, short-term bank deposits.

-Net cash used in financing activities for the three months ended March 31, 2023 was immaterial, compared to net cash used in financing activities of \$1.0 million for the three months ended March 31, 2022.
+Net cash used in financing activities was \$0.2 million for the six months ended June 30, 2023, compared to net cash used in financing activities of \$1.6 million for the six months ended June 30, 2022.
+The cash flows in 2023 primarily reflect the repayments of lease liabilities.
 The cash flows in 2022 primarily reflect the repayments of a previous loan from Kreos Capital.

-We have incurred accumulated losses in the amount of \$342 million through March 31, 2023, and we expect to continue incurring losses and negative cash flows from operations until our product or products reach commercial profitability.
+We have incurred accumulated losses in the amount of \$361 million through June 30, 2023, and we expect to continue incurring losses and negative cash flows from operations until our product or products reach commercial profitability.
 Management monitors rolling forecasts of our liquidity reserves on the basis of anticipated cash flows and maintains liquidity balances at levels that are sufficient to meet its needs.
 The execution of an independent commercialization plan for motixafortide in the United States implies an increased level of expenses prior to and following launch of the product.
 However, as is common with FDA approvals of innovative pharmaceutical products, there is significant uncertainty regarding the receipt of approval, as well as the timing and scope of any potential approval ultimately received in order to launch commercialization of the product.
 Therefore, our cash flow projections are subject to various risks and uncertainties concerning their fulfilment, and these factors and the risk inherent in our operations may cast significant doubt on our ability to continue as a going concern.
 Our independent registered public accounting firm included a "going concern" explanatory paragraph in its report on our financial statements for the year ended December 31, 2022.

 Developing drugs, conducting clinical trials and commercializing products is expensive and we will need to raise substantial additional funds to achieve our strategic objectives.
-Although we believe our existing cash and other resources will be sufficient to fund our current projected cash requirements into the first half of 2024, we will require additional financing in the future to fund our operations.
+Although we believe our existing cash and other resources will be sufficient to fund our current projected cash requirements into the first half of 2024 (which estimate does not take into account the \$29.6 million in total funding from the aforementioned exclusive license agreement and securities purchase agreement entered into on August 27, 2023, which we anticipate closing following formal transaction approval by the Israeli Innovation Authority and other closing conditions), we will require additional financing in the future to fund our operations.
 Additional financing may not be available on acceptable terms, if at all.
 We expect to also continue to seek to finance our operations through other sources, including commercialization, if approved, in the United States for motixafortide, our lead therapeutic candidate, out-licensing arrangements for the development and commercialization of our therapeutic candidates or other partnerships or joint ventures, as well as grants from government agencies and foundations.
 Our future capital requirements will depend on many factors, including: